Richard-Sti/TNG-sorted/README.md

 ## Motivation

 The primary motivation for this script is that the default method of accessing haloes' particles can be quite slow.
-This utility provides a more optimized approach by storing particle coordinates and velocities in an HDF5 dataset named `particles`, and the offsets of each halo in the dataset named `offsets`.
+This utility provides a more optimized approach by storing particle coordinates and velocities in an HDF5 dataset named `particles`, and the offsets of each halo in the dataset named `halomap`.

 ## Dependencies